September 12 to 20, 2015

 and Gampo Abbey Monastics

-We are pleased to invite you to the third annual Vajrayogini Druppa, practice intensive.
-After last year's wonderful Vajrayogini druppa, Acharya Larry Mermelstein will return this summer to lead the druppa at Söpa Chöling, Three Year Retreat Centre.
+We are pleased to invite you to the fourth annual Vajrayogini Druppa, practice intensive.
+After last year's wonderful Vajrayogini druppa, Acharya Larry Mermelstein will return this fall to lead the druppa at Söpa Chöling, Three Year Retreat Centre.

 The first druppa at Gampo Abbey was introduced in 1987 by Thrangu Rinpoche's three-year retreat master Lama Sherab Tendar.
 It involves the construction of a sand mandala, four practice sessions daily: practicing the entire sadhana including abhisheka and feast section.
 The dismantling of the sand mandala and offering this to the nagas by musical procession to the ocean concludes the druppa.

 One of the many strengths of the druppa format is to familiarize new practitioners with all aspects of the entire sadhana in a very short time and to allow older practitioners to refresh their practice and to deepen it further.